 When you are done with Marienplatz, check out other iconic markets such as the Christmas village in the Courtyard of the Munich Residenz, known in German as Das Weihnachtsdorf im Kaiserhof der Residenz, on Residenzstrasse 1 (Odeonsplatz).
 It's a nice cozy spot to stop by for mulled wine and traditional crafts like ornaments and dolls.

-Weihnachtsmarkt am Chinesischen Turm (canceled in 2020)
+Weihnachtsmarkt am Chinesischen Turm (CANCELED for 2020)

 Chinese Tower (Chinesischer Turm) in English Garden also hosts a beautiful small Christmas market; very secluded and romantic.
 Wooden huts and the historic wooden children's carousel, traditional Munich carriages, and curling rinks for the sporty ones create a great holiday atmosphere.
 Here you can find anything from traditional crafts to culinary delicacies.

-Munich as a lot going on during Advent.
+Munich has a lot going on during Advent.
 Whatever area and market you choose, you might be tempted to stay longer and explore, tasting mulled wine with culinary delicacies and shopping at traditional stalls.